BarrettFrost/Smart_menu-project/readme.md

     - A add/edit page: the user could add the information of particular food item into the menu, which includs the name of food, food calories, and set if this food contains meat, nuts and gluten...the user could also edit those information in a page that has the memory of privious food information
     - A registration page

+Evolution of UI M5

+Due to the limited buttons we had to divide access to pages between 3 separate branches as seen from the diagrams above.
+There is a consistent layout for all pages to make the user experience more intuitive.
+This layout consisted of a title at the top and below displayed whatever functions the page served.
+At the bottom there are buttons squares with names attached describing the certain function of the button, whether it be moving to another page or saving an order.
+The buttons on screen were designed to line up with the buttons on the physical device so that the user knew which button did what.
+For the flagging of menu items red circles was chosen to be used.
+The M5 stack provides several ways to do this but it needs to be non-obtrusive and striking.
+The red colour draws the user’s attention and the small circle does not take up too much space.

 Communication protocols